jinshisai/SLAM/README.md

 impv.pvfit_vcut(outname, rms, thr)
 # -----------------------------
 ```
 What done here is to fit a Gaussian function to the intensity distribution at each velocity or the spectrum at each offset.
 Peak positions or velocities are output as results.
-Uncertainties of peak positions and velocities are estimated from the covariance matrix which calculated in the $\chi^2$ fitting.
+Uncertainties of peak positions and velocities are estimated from the covariance matrix which calculated in the chi-square fitting.
 The result is recoreded in a file named `outname`_chi2_pv_xfit.txt or `outname`_chi2_pv_vfit.txt.

 To overplot fitting results on the PV diagram, you can do as follows.